A Field Guide to the

 Cobweb Spiders · Widows · False Widows

 Quick ID Tell Glossy, globe-shaped abdomen much larger than the head, hanging upside down in a messy tangle web.
-Comb of serrated bristles on hind tarsi (rarely visible without a lens).
+Comb of serrated bristles on back leg tips (rarely visible without a lens).

 Size